Giskard-AI/giskard-hub/script-docs/cli/guide/manage-datasets.rst

         # Evaluation checks (optional)
         checks=[
-            {"check": "correctness", "params": {"reference": "I see, could you please give me the model number of the laptop?"}}, {"check": "conformity", "params": {"rules": ["The assistant should employ a polite and friendly tone."]}}, ]
+            {"identifier": "correctness", "params": {"reference": "I see, could you please give me the model number of the laptop?"}}, {"identifier": "conformity", "params": {"rules": ["The assistant should employ a polite and friendly tone."]}}, ]
     )